lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Authentication Credentials {#auth-cred}

 The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder, respectively.
-The Initiator and the Responder MAY use different types of credentials, e.g. one uses an UCCS and the other uses an X.509 certificate.
+The Initiator and the Responder MAY use different types of credentials, e.g., one uses an UCCS and the other uses an X.509 certificate.

 The credentials CRED_I and CRED_R are signed or MAC:ed (in the Signature_OR_MAC field, depending on method) by the Initiator and the Responder, respectively, see {{m3}} and {{m2}}.